JingzhiZhou/Yelp-Review/README.md

 The Users related information data link is: https://drive.google.com/file/d/1Bh0A4Br-AVrFJ4u5u8tDx5QJdyr6cDj1/view?usp=sharing.The file name is user_selected.csv.

 ## This file is created by using the following jupyter files:
-Processing initial yelp review json file.ipynb: convert the original review json into csv Processing initial yelp user json file.ipynb: convert the original user json into csv Final Data clean.ipynb: text clean and extraction of sentiment features Add_user_info.ipynb: Add foreign key features and length of the review
+<br />Processing initial yelp review json file.ipynb: convert the original review json into csv
+Processing initial yelp user json file.ipynb: convert the original user json into csv Final Data clean.ipynb: text clean and extraction of sentiment features Add_user_info.ipynb: Add foreign key features and length of the review